EarthScope/rover/docs/commands.md

     rover summary

-Create a summary of the index in the database.
-This lists the overall span of data for each Net_Sta_Loc_Chan and can be queries using `rover list-summary`.
+Creates a summary of the index stored in a Rover database.
+This lists the overall span of data for each Net_Sta_Loc_Chan and can be queried using `rover list-summary`.

 ##### Significant Parameters